pmitros/school-committee/streamline.md

 help both sides.

-As with any other kind of assessment, it's important that such processes be judgment-free and geared towards improvement.
+As with any other kind of assessment, it's important that such processes be judgment-free and geared towards feedback for improvement rather.

 Fix the lottery